 Computer suppliers are poised to release a range of handheld tablets to compete with the iPad at the Mobile World Congress show.

-The founder and CEO at UK-based BPO firm Xchanging - acquirer of networking reseller Data Integration - has quitfollowing a profit warning.
-Revenues for the year to 31 March 2011 are forecast to be in line withexpectations but operating profits will likely be at lower end of analysts' estimates of
+The founder and CEO at UK-based BPO firm Xchanging - acquirer of networking reseller Data Integration - has quit following a profit warning.

-In a frank memo circulated among staff at Finnish mobility giant Nokia, CEO Stephen Elop has issued abrutal assessment of the company's current situation to staff, saying that they are "standing on a burning platform".
-The email, obtained by Engadget, comes just a fortnight after troubled
+In a frank memo circulated among staff at Finnish mobility giant Nokia, CEO Stephen Elop has issued a brutal assessment of the company's current situation to staff, saying that they are "standing on a burning platform".

-SMB networking kit specialist Netgear has jumped to record sales for boththe fourth quarter and full year after strong sales through service providers and a higher than expected contribution from a glut of 26 new product lines released during the quarter.
-Total sales for the three months to 31 Decem
+SMB networking kit specialist Net gear has jumped to record sales for both the fourth quarter and full year after strong sales through service providers and a higher than expected contribution from a glut of 26 new product lines released during the quarter.

-Building on3Com's historic focus on the SMB market, HP Networking has today introduced its first ever channel partner specialisation for dealers selling into the SMB sector.
-The new programme will offer perks including better financial incentive programmes, focused account management, sales and mark
+Building on 3Com's historic focus on the SMB market, HP Networking has today introduced its first ever channel partner specialisation for dealers selling into the SMB sector.

 Government efforts to protect copyright online have received a setback with judgement in the case of Media CAT and its associated party ACS Law against 26 defendants.